Families of Blowups of the Real Affine Plane: Classification, Isotopies and Visualization

-{\rm \bf{The Technique of Visualization.}} For visualizations the parametric presentation given in (1.12) is used by Brandenberg (see \cite{Bra}) and also by Brodmann and Prager (see \cite{B1} and \cite{P}) for a very few examples.
+{\rm \bf{The Technique of Visualization.}} For visualizations the parametric presentation given in (1.17) is used by Brandenberg (see \cite{Bra}) and also by Brodmann and Prager (see \cite{B1} and \cite{P}) for a very few examples.
 The difficulty of the parametrization for further examples is its instability in the neighborhood of $Z$ (see also Prager in \cite{P} for a further discussion).
-The new idea of Stussak (see \cite{St2} and \cite{SS}) was to derive the implicit equation of the parametrized surface (based on the work of \cite{B1}) and to use the program {\sc{RealSurf}} (see \cite{St}) for its visualization.

-As already announced previously, all single pictures and sequences of pictures illustrating deformations of blowups we present in this paper are build by the program {\sc RealSurf} developed by C. Stussak (see \cite{St}). {\sc RealSurf} is a graphic GPU-program for the visualization of algebraic surfaces.
-It allows an interactive view of algebraic surfaces in $\mathbb{A}^3$ in real time.

-In his PhD dissertation (see \cite{St2}) C. Stussak studied exact rasterization of algebraic curves and surfaces for the visualization on a personal computer with GPU-programming.
-As an application of his technique he and the second author studied interactive visualizations of blowups of the real affine plane (see \cite{St2} and \cite{SS}).
+The new idea of C. Stussak (see \cite{St2} and \cite{SS}) -- which will be applied in this paper -- was to derive the implicit equation of the parametrized surface (based on the work of \cite{B1}) and to use the program {\sc{RealSurf}} (see \cite{St}) for its visualization. {\sc RealSurf} is a graphic GPU-program for the visualization of algebraic surfaces.
+It allows an interactive view of algebraic surfaces in $\mathbb{A}^3_{\mathbb{R}} = \mathbb{R}^3$ in real time. \\ In his PhD dissertation (see \cite{St2}) C. Stussak studied exact rasterization of algebraic curves and surfaces for the visualization on a personal computer with GPU-programming.
+As an application of his technique he and the second named author studied interactive visualizations of blowups of the real affine plane (see \cite{St2} and \cite{SS}).
 These interactive visualizations are based on {\sc RealSurf} with several adaptations for the particular situation of our concrete examples (see \cite{SS} for the technical details).
 The modified program allows continuous parameter changes by mouse action.
 With the help of these modifications we produced the pictures of the present paper.
-We are grateful to Christian Stussak for making the adaption of {\sc{RealSurf}} available to us.\\ The pictures were produced on a PC with graphic cards {\sc nVidia} GT 525 {\sc Windows} 7.}
+We are grateful to C. Stussak for making the adaption of {\sc{RealSurf}} available to us.